 DIY Montessori Bead Bars

 (UPDATE): I have a giant bead stair in my “Montessori-Inspired Math Activities Using Wooden Beads and Free Printables.” (photo at the top of the post)

 Bead bars from 1-9 are used in Montessori schools for a number of activities, such as counting and addition.
-For a younger child, Growing a Godly Girl made a giant bead stair using pipe cleaners and 1” wooden beads for the numbers 1-5.
+For a younger child, you can make a giant bead stair using pipe cleaners and 1” wooden beads for the numbers 1-5.